giovannixdev/multiverse-portfolio/project2/README.md

 - Deployment using onrender

 ## Competencies
 During the development of the app, pair programming was utilized to design the various features.
-I collaborated as the driver with the the creation of the front end components, I was responsible of deploying and dockerizing the app.
+I collaborated as the navigator with the the creation of the front end components, I was responsible of deploying and dockerizing the app.

 ### JF 4
 - Manage and deploy applications and programs, conduct testing, and adhere to industry security standards